Comparing Weight Loss Pills in the UK

 Wegovy is also a branded, once-weekly, self-injectable weight loss pen, containing the active ingredient semaglutide.
 It also mimics the GLP-1 hormone to control your appetite and make you feel fuller for longer after eating.

-Research shows that Wegovy users can lose up to 15% of their starting body weight when they take the 2.4mg maintenance dose per week, for 68 weeks.
+Research shows that Wegovy users can lose an average of 21% of their starting body weight when they take the 7.2mg maintenance dose per week, for 72 weeks.

 Surgery